dart-archive/core-elements/README.md

  * Because the elements are bundled into a single pub package, you can add `core_elements` as a dependency in your pubspec.
 You don't need to install npm or bower.
- * Most core elements are wrapped with Dart proxy classes, making them easier to interact with from Dart apps.
+ * Core elements that are either performance sensitive (like `core-list`) or use native objects that are difficult to use via dart:js (like `core-ajax`) have been ported to Dart.
- * Elements that are either performance sensitive (like `core-list`) or use native objects that are difficult to use via dart:js (like `core-ajax`) have been ported to Dart.
+ * The remaining core elements are wrapped with Dart proxy classes, making them easier to interact with from Dart apps.

 You can find out more about core elements here: http://www.polymer-project.org/docs/elements/core-elements.html